Wausau Homes vs. Prefab Homes

 At Wausau Homes our proven Component Construction process allows us to customize every aspect of your home to your family's lifestyle.
 Our factory-crafted building process does not limit our designs.
 We have the capabilities and expertise needed to build your dream home in as few as 3 months, at a competitive price you can feel good about.

 Built to local codes, greater quality

 Wausau Homes has never built manufactured homes.
 Each and every Wausau Home is custom built by local licensed builders.
-We offer more flexibility in design and a much higher quality home to last for generations.
+We offer more flexibility in design and a much higher quality home to last for generations, at competitive prices.

 Wausau Homes vs. Modular Homes

 Modular homes are manufactured in sections, delivered to the job site in trailers, and set on a permanent foundation.
 These are often delivered in "pods" or sections of the home already constructed with interior and exterior walls, plumbing, and more.
 Because of the factory-built construction and need to deliver large sections to the job site, most modular designs and factory homes are ranches or smaller two-stories, and simple in design.
 There are limitations to where these can be built, because the large sections of home cannot endure a lot of "stress" or movement during travel.